Skip to Main Content

 Observations of reduced tar spot severity in dryland corners of irrigated fields have highlighted the potential influence of irrigation on tar spot development.
 Current research is further investigating limiting irrigation to daytime hours to determine if that can help minimize disease development.

+Table showing corn hybrids rated 1-9 on dealing with Tar Spot disease.
 Table 1.
 Golden Harvest Hybrid Tar Spot 1-9 Rating.
 1= best 9 = worst

 References